 If your answer is “Yes” or “Yes, in part” please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence.

+[agreed]

-14. Under your country’s domestic law, are there measures to protect the privacy and identity of victims of trafficking in persons, in appropriate cases and to the extent possible (art.
+13. Under your country’s domestic law, are there measures to protect the privacy and identity of victims of trafficking in persons, in appropriate cases and to the extent possible (art.
 6, para.
 1)?

 Yes No